-The key points being: - - Inform the Headteacher/DSL as soon as possible - Support the victim as appropriate and in accordance with their best interests - Inform all parents of involved children unless by doing so you put a child at risk - Images will not be viewed by school staff - If school is to deal with the matter, involve parents in ensuring the images are deleted - If there is evidence of exploitation or the targeting of a vulnerable student, inform the police - 5.4 Sexual violence and sexual harassment Sexual violence refers to sexual offences as described under the Sexual Offences Act 2003 including rape and sexual assault.
+The key points being:-

+- Inform the Headteacher/DSL as soon as possible - Support the children involved as appropriate and in accordance with their best interests - Inform all parents of involved children unless by doing so you put a child at risk - Images will not be viewed by school staff - If school is to deal with the matter, involve parents in ensuring the images are deleted - If there is evidence of exploitation, blackmail or the deliberate targeting of a vulnerable student, inform the police. - 5.4 Sexual violence and sexual harassment Sexual violence refers to sexual offences as described under the Sexual Offences Act 2003 including rape and sexual assault.
 Sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline and may include sexual name-calling, taunting or "jokes" and physical behaviour, for example, deliberately brushing against someone or interfering with clothes.
-'Upskirting' is now a criminal offence and typically involves taking a picture under a person's clothing without them knowing in order to obtain sexual gratification or to cause humiliation, distress or alarm.
+'Upskirting' is also a criminal offence (under the Voyeurism (Offences) Act 2019) and typically involves taking a picture under a person's clothing (not necessarily a skirt) without them knowing, in order to obtain sexual gratification or to cause humiliation, distress or alarm (anyone of any gender can be a victim).
 Evidence shows that girls, children with SEND and LGBT children are more likely to be the victims of sexual violence and harassment and boys are more likely to be the perpetrators.
 However, sexual violence and sexual harassment can occur between children of any gender.